msamsoniuk/Gerente-/README.md

 # Gerente-

+(PORTFOLIO) APP to control good sanitary practices in small agro-industry.

+I wrote this APP in 2018 for a Brazilian startup.
+Unfortunately the project didn't work, so I'm publishing it in open source as a portfolio of my work.
+This is an unpublished version, it may contain bugs and inconsistencies and is not guaranteed to work.
+The intention is just institutional to demonstrate my skills with SWIFT and XCODE.
+The APP basically explore the TABLE and PICKER functions, I hope it helps beginner programmers.

 (PORTFOLIO) APP para controle de boas praticas sanitárias em pequenas agroindustria.

 Escrevi esse APP em 2018 para uma startup brasileira.